 — 1990s Football (@1990_football) July 14, 2021

-When you look up the word ‘tough guy’ in the dictionary, you’ll see Jones’ face snarling back at you.
+When you look up ‘tough guy’ in the dictionary, you’ll see Jones’ face snarling back at you.
 He had even angered the FA by releasing a Christmas video entitled ‘Soccer’s Hard Men’ in 1992.